 Frugal Innovation by Navi Radjou and Jaideep Prabhu

 In this book, Navi Radjou and Jaideep Prabhu look at the developed world.
 They see how these countries are adopting some of the principles of Jugaad Innovation.
 And how they are changing their organizations and their customers.
 I like their highlighting of the sharing economy – the need to share resources on a need basis.
 Utilizing the resources to the maximum while reducing the need to produce too many of them.
 They quote examples of sharing taxis or homes, but I hope this extends to every walk of life.

-Though I wonder how the traditional businesses would reshape their businesses to deal with this low growth scenario.
+However, I wonder how traditional businesses would reshape their businesses to deal with this low-growth scenario.
 I also see co-creation emerging as a huge concept – organizations are engaging with customers/consumers to gain insights to lock them in.
 The sharing platforms are still opening up.
 People are still warming up to these ideas.
-I think next few years will be interesting to observe this phenomenon.
-The question that this leads to is – are we going back to custom solutions after a long age of mass or standardized products?
-At this point in time custom solutions work out costlier than the standard products, would we see a reversal there.
+I think the next few years will be interesting to observe this phenomenon.
+The question that this leads to is – Are we going back to custom solutions after a long age of mass or standardized products?
+At this point in time custom solutions work out costlier than the standard products, would we see a reversal there?